stories, conversations, documentary

 #ABCD #StoryWork #CoProduction #MentalHealth #AConsideredLife / #CommunityFilm / #Journal # #TeaTalks

 A small preview of a forthcoming series of filmed community conversations.
-Giving a voice to our community, encouraging conversation, debate or the sharing of experience & story can have profound effects on the well-being of participants and provide a rich source of ideas for encouraging more positive and inclusive communities.
+Giving a voice to our community, encouraging conversation, debate or the sharing of experience & story can have profound effects on the well-being.

 Bohemia is a project based in Blackpool, England created by a partnership of people from three grassroots organizations (Naked, wild & free, The gathering fields & elephant, creative thinking).
-Our goal is to bring their diverse & eclectic mix of skills, under one roof stir in a healthy dose of community & deliver everything from mental health & well-being projects, art & creativity, co-production event &, alternative living & a healthy cafe, gallery & show culture.
-We want to take over an old abandoned church, breath colour & life back into it and return a collective space back to our community with regular alternative Sunday Services clothed in a faded bohemian elegance.
+Our goal is to bring their diverse & eclectic mix of skills, under one roof stir in a healthy dose of community.

 Blackpool has a vibrant "Do It Yourself" Grassroots community.
 A Grassroots community consists of Non-Profit projects, small businesses, individuals and group of like minded peers who come together to provide activities, support, help and kindness to others in their community often for free.

 Tracy is one of those ladies who give so much back to her community (Blackpool).
 As well as running (alongside partner in crime Sherri) Crafty B's Art and Talk group from Central Library Blackpool, she also raises money for our charity and good causes.